jewel/clearskies/protocol/core.md

 The aes128 encryption key is only used when sending the file to untrusted nodes.
 It is predetermined so that all nodes agree on how to encrypt the file.
-It should be not be changed whenever the SHA256 changes, since that way the optional "rsync" extension can still benefit the encrypted files.
+It should be changed whenever the SHA256 changes.

+FIXME: The file id and aes128 should match for all files with the same SHA256 so that we get deduplication to trusted nodes.

 Windows compatibility
 ---------------------